sdogruyol/awesome-ruby/README.md

   * [blankable](https://github.com/lab2023/blankable) - Adds blank slates to index view in Rails
   * [tcmb_currency](https://github.com/lab2023/tcmb_currency) - T.C.M.B. currencies for Money Gem
   * [enumerize](https://github.com/brainspec/enumerize) - Enumerated attributes with I18n and ActiveRecord/Mongoid support
+  * [lol_dba](https://github.com/plentz/lol_dba) - lol_dba is a small package of rake tasks that scan your application models and displays a list of columns that probably should be indexed.

 ## Editor Plugins